Tenille and Jam from For Change Co

 Tell us a little bit about yourself:

-Tenille: My name is Tenille Gilbert, Co-founder and Managing Director of For Change Co.
+TENILLE: My name is Tenille Gilbert, Co-founder and Managing Director of For Change Co.
 For Change Co. is the umbrella organisation under which For Change Cafes sit.
 This includes our beautiful first ever bricks and mortar cafe, here in Brunswick at the bottom of Nightingale 1.

-Jam: I’m Brunswick’s Cafe Manager, a role I’ve had for a year and a half but I’ve been here much longer than that.
+JAM: I’m Brunswick’s Cafe Manager, a role I’ve had for a year and a half but I’ve been here much longer than that.

 People may know this place for its awesome coffee and vegan toasties, but there’s much more to it than that, isn’t there?

-Tenille: Absolutely.
+TENILLE: Absolutely.
 We're a not-for-profit social enterprise and we exist to create pathways out of homelessness for young people.
 We do that predominantly through our employment and training program.
 We recognise the empowerment that employment can have for young people who have experienced or are at risk of homelessness.
 Here, they can gain really important skills and experiences to help move towards financial independence and exit the cycle of homelessness.

 The Pathways for Change program is a six to eight-month paid, on the job, employment and training program.
 Young people are referred to us from local housing service organisations.
 What we're aiming to do, at every step along the way, is break down barriers to employment that our young people face.
 Importantly the young people get paid for every hour they work and train with us.